-Nominating and Corporate Governance Committee.
 The nominating and corporate governance committee is comprised entirely of independent directors who meet the independence requirements of the NYSE.
 The nominating and corporate governance committee is responsible for, among other things:

-- recommending the number of directors to comprise the Board and recommending candidates for membership on each committee of the Board; - identifying and evaluating individuals qualified to become members of the Board, other than the Allocation Member's appointed director and his or her alternate, and soliciting recommendations for director nominees from the chairman and chief executive officer of the Company; - recommending to the Board the director nominees for each annual shareholders' meeting, other than the Allocation Member's appointed director; - recommending to the Board the candidates for filling vacancies that may occur between annual shareholders' meetings, other than the Allocation Member's appointed director; - · reviewing independent director compensation and Board processes, self-evaluations and policies; - monitoring the performance of the Board and its individual members: - reviewing and approving related party transactions, including transactions with the Manager and its affiliates; - overseeing compliance with our code of ethics, anti-corruption policy, and conduct by our officers and directors; and - monitoring developments in the law and practice of corporate governance.
+- recommending the number of directors to comprise the Board and recommending candidates for membership on each committee of the Board; - identifying and evaluating individuals qualified to become members of the Board, other than the Allocation Member's appointed director and his or her alternate, and soliciting recommendations for director nominees from the chairman and chief executive officer of the Company; - recommending to the Board the director nominees for each annual shareholders' meeting, other than the Allocation Member's appointed director; - recommending to the Board the candidates for filling vacancies that may occur between annual shareholders' meetings, other than the Allocation Member's appointed director; - reviewing independent director compensation and Board processes, self-evaluations and policies; - · monitoring the performance of the Board and its individual - reviewing and approving related party transactions, including transactions with the Manager and its affiliates; - overseeing compliance with our code of ethics, anticorruption policy, and conduct by our officers and directors; and - · monitoring developments in the law and practice of corporate governance.

 Messrs.
-Burns, as nominating and corporate governance committee chairman, Bottiglieri, Edwards, Enterline and Ewing served on our nominating and corporate governance committee during 2019 and Burns, Bottiglieri, Edwards and Enterline currently serve in such roles.
-Mr. Enterline was appointed to the nominating and corporate governance committee by our Board in July 2019.
-The nominating and corporate governance committee met one time during 2019.
+Burns, as nominating and corporate governance committee chairman, Bottiglieri, Edwards, and Enterline served on our nominating and corporate governance committee during 2020 and currently serve in such roles.
+The nominating and corporate governance committee met one time during 2020.